No whistleblower should go unheard or unprotected.

 Outside bodies

 As a charity, we are regulated by the Charity Commission.
-Our lawyers are regulated by the Solicitors Regulation Authority.
-If your concerns remain unresolved, you may take your complaint to one of these bodies.
+Our lawyers are regulated by the Solicitors Regulation Authority (SRA).
+If your concerns remain unresolved you may take your complaint to one of these bodies.
+For information on what the Charity Commission investigates see here and details about complaints to the SRA are here.